 Free Bikes 4 Kidz Detroit is led by a passionate and engaged board of directors and staff.
 Find out more about them below.

-Bob is a passionate cyclist who commutes to work year-round from Royal Oak, Michigan.
-He’s an Engineering and Business School grad from the University of Michigan who spent 20 years in industry, most of that in the automotive sector before a career transition led him to become a teacher at the high school level in 2005.
-He is also Chairman of the Board of Trustees of the WIWD Foundation, another local non-profit organization that honors the memory and legacy of Ike Onwuzurike through philanthropic projects.
+Bob is a passionate cyclist who recently retired from a second career teaching high school science.
+He’s an Engineering and Business School grad from the University of Michigan who spent 20 years in industry prior to teaching, most of that in the automotive sector.
+He is also Chairman of the Board of Trustees of the WIWD Foundation, another local non-profit organization that honors the memory and legacy of Ikechukwu Onwuzurike through philanthropic projects.
 In addition to cycling, Bob enjoys traveling with family, playing guitar, photography and is also engaged in environmental causes.
 Along with the entire Detroit team, Bob loves that FB4K brings the entire community together to give the pure joy of bike ownership to kids every Christmas and helps get them jump-started on a physically and emotionally healthier childhood.

 After having spent over 35 years in the auto supply business, Larry recently retired from his day job and now does some consulting along with spending more time with family and friends.
 Having a wife and three grown children spread across the country he doesn’t lack for places to go.
 In addition to playing ‘catch-up’ on rest and relaxation, Larry enjoys exercising, including riding his bike on the Clinton River Trail, and supporting organizations that give back to the community.
 Larry is a Board member of the Troy Rotary Club and a mentor for the Oakland County Youth Assistance Program.
 Larry looks at FB4K as another worthy cause that will make a difference in someone’s life.